 You are at an increased risk for low iron status.
-To minimise your risk for low iron, meet the RDA for iron and consume food sources of vitamin C with non-heme ironcontaining foods to increase iron absorption.
+To minimise your risk for low iron, meet the RDA for iron and consume food sources of vitamin C with non-heme iron-containing foods to increase iron absorption.
 Focus on foods with a high bioavailability such as animal products (heme iron) and cooked spinach.
+Although iron supplementation might be warranted, too much iron can be toxic and can also result in reduced exercise performance.
+Therefore, the decision to use iron supplements should carefully consider blood work assessment and the supervision of a healthcare professional.
 Men aged 19 years and older and women over 50 should aim for 8 mg/day.
 Women 19-50 years old should aim for 18 mg/day.
+Those following plant-based diets may need higher